 A White Paper produced by Connect Health’s Medical Director, Dr Graeme Wilkes

-As Medical Director for Connect Health, who have 17 community NHS MSK contracts, I am accountable for the care of over 300,000 NHS patient referrals per year provided by almost 300 clinicians: predominantly Physiotherapists but also Rehabilitation Therapists, Occupational Therapists, GPwSI, SEM Consultants, Rheumatologists and Pain Consultants.
+As Medical Director for Connect Health, who have 17 community NHS MSK contracts, ranging from physical therapy to chronic pain management, I am accountable for the care of over 300,000 NHS patient referrals per year provided by almost 300 clinicians: predominantly Physiotherapists but also Rehabilitation Therapists, Occupational Therapists, GPwSI, SEM Consultants, Rheumatologists and Pain Consultants.

 Exactly a third of our referrals via self-referral or from GPs are for back pain with or without leg pain (sciatica) which is 100,000 referrals per year.